s13n/cwASIO/README.md

 implemented for the standard ASIO C API when you use the `ASIOLoad()` function of cwASIO.
-A driver that doesn't implement this, which includes all legacy drivers, would not understand this call and return an error code of `ASE_InvalidParameter`.
-When `ASIOLoad()` returns this, the driver has been successfully loaded, but doesn't offer multiinstance support.
+A driver that doesn't implement this, which includes all legacy drivers, would not understand this call and return an error code of `ASE_InvalidParameter`. `ASIOLoad()` treats this as success, as the driver has been successfully loaded, it just doesn't doesn't offer multiinstance support.

 A driver that understands the new selector would store the name passed.
 The subsequent `init()` call would use the stored name to distinguish between